 Volume Viewer is a graphical interface for adjusting contour levels and other aspects of volume data display.
 Alternatively, these settings and more can be adjusted with the volume command.

 Even without data, Volume Viewer can be started from the Volume Data section of the Tools menu or with the command toolshed show.
 The Volume Viewer window can be manipulated like other panels in ChimeraX (more...).

 A histogram of values with moveable thresholds (contour levels) is shown for each data set.
 Above the histogram are:

 The step setting controls subsampling; a value of 1 means all the data points are used to generate the display, while 2 means every other data point is taken along each axis, reducing the number of points used by a factor of eight.
 Step sizes can be different in the X, Y, and Z directions, although this can only be set with the volume command step option (not with the graphical interface).

-The display region is not necessarily the full extent of the data grid; it can be limited with the volume command region option or the crop volume mouse mode .
+The display region is not necessarily the full extent of the data grid; it can be limited with the volume command region option or the mouse mode for crop volume .

 For the surface or mesh style: